To Live With Courage Is an Every Day Virtue

-The courage of individuals, world wide, are being tested more today than ever before.
-Fear runs rampant as senseless massacres occur in our schools, theatres and streets.
+The courage of individuals are being tested more today than ever before.
+Fear runs rampant as senseless massacres occur in our schools, and on the streets.
+In addition to all of this, now we are told to keep ourselves quarantined to protect us from a strange killer virus.
 Life's challenges present obstacles that sometimes make us want to give up.

-- guts - strength of character and boldness.
+- Guts - the strength of character and boldness.

 We no longer need to feel victimized.
 We may not be able to change the circumstances, but we can certainly change our thinking.
 And once we have changed our thoughts to positive, productive inner-dialogue, we are on the road to a happier life and success.